d-w-s-h/0.3-MP-Camera/terms/terms.md

 #### 6. USER-GENERATED CONTRIBUTIONS

 The Licensed Application does not offer users to submit or post content.
-We may provide you with the opportunity to create, submit, post, display, transmit, perform, publish, distribute, or broadcast content and materials to us or in the Licensed Application, including but not limited to text, writings, video, audio, photographs, graphics, comments, suggestions, or personal information or other material (collectively, "Contributions").
+We may provide you with the opportunity to create, submit, post, display, transmit, perform, publish, distribute, or broadcast content and materials to us or in the Licensed Application, including but not limited to text, writings, video, audio, photographs, graphics, comments, themes, suggestions, or personal information or other material (collectively, "Contributions").
 Contributions may be viewable by other users of the Licensed Application and through third-party websites or applications.
 As such, any Contributions you transmit may be treated in accordance with the Licensed Application Privacy Policy.
 When you create or make available any Contributions, you thereby represent and warrant that:

 1. The creation, distribution, transmission, public display, or performance, and the accessing, downloading, or copying of your Contributions do not and will not infringe the proprietary rights, including but not limited to the copyright, patent, trademark, trade secret, or moral rights of any third party.
 2. You are the creator and owner of or have the necessary licenses, rights, consents, releases, and permissions to use and to authorize us, the Licensed Application, and other users of the Licensed Application to use your Contributions in any manner contemplated by the Licensed Application and this License Agreement.